GLOBAL MARKETS-Europe cheers Italy pact, bond bulls pause for breath

 “The most important thing at the moment is to create necessary conditions for both sides to continue negotiations,” China’s commerce ministry spokesman, Gao Feng, told reporters.

-The comments had come after a choppy Asian session.
-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.15%, Singapore shares hit eight-month lows and Japan’s Nikkei ended fractionally lower.
+He spoke after a choppy Asian session where MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.15%, Singapore shares hit eight-month lows and Japan’s Nikkei ended fractionally lower.

 “Falls in global bond yields reflect growing concerns that long-term global growth is slowing down on U.S.-China tensions and worries over subsequent global supply chain disruptions,” said Tomoo Kinoshita, global market strategist at Invesco Asset Management in Tokyo.